The future of Colorado water: How the fight over Shoshone water rights affects the Front Range

 The analysis said the proposal “is a valuable additional beneficial use of the historical Shoshone Power Plant water rights to preserve and improve the natural environment by restoring flows in the depleted reach of stream and improving river connectivity and habitat.”

-The water right is a relatively short section of the river, just under 2.5 miles, the analysis pointed out.
+The proposed instream flow reach is a relatively short section of the river, just under 2.5 miles, the analysis pointed out.

 But its importance cannot be understated, and the state has had its eye on preserving those water rights for decades.